Tendinopathy 1

 Article by John Miller & Erin Runge

-What is tendinopathy?
-Tendinopathy is tendon pain linked with reduced load tolerance.
-It can develop when a tendon is exposed to more load than it can adapt to or recover from.
+Tendinopathy means tendon pain linked with reduced load tolerance.
+It can develop when a tendon is asked to do more than it can adapt to or recover from.

-This may cause local tendon pain, stiffness, and reduced tolerance for exercise, work, or sport.
+This can cause local tendon pain, stiffness, and reduced tolerance for exercise, work, or sport.
 A common example is Achilles tendinopathy.
-Similar tendon problems can affect the shoulder, elbow, hip, knee, ankle, and wrist.
+Tendon problems can also affect the shoulder, elbow, hip, knee, ankle, and wrist.

-Short answer: Tendinopathy means a tendon is sore and less able to handle load.
-Care usually includes education, activity changes, and graded strengthening.
+Quick answer: Tendinopathy is a sore, stiff, or weak tendon that has lost some ability to handle load.
+Care often includes education, activity changes, and graded strengthening.

-Symptoms often build up over time.
-Pain may start during training, lifting, walking, or daily tasks.
+Symptoms often build over time.
+Pain may start during running, jumping, lifting, gripping, walking, or daily tasks.
 Stiffness or soreness may then appear later that day or the next morning.

 For a deeper guide, visit Tendinopathy: Causes, Symptoms, Treatment & Rehabilitation.